|

 also uses a relationship between X random variables

-that can be expressed as follows, using f
+that can be expressed as follows, using f, which is the

 F cumulative distribution function: